 03 of 11

-Bracken fern is very common, growing along roadsides, in fields, in light bush areas and even gardens.
-In the spring 'fiddleheads' unfurl into triangular fronds up to 3ft (1m) high.
-I've had horses snatch a mouthful of fern while riding and they seem to find it palatable.
-Bracken fern dried and baled into hay is still toxic.
-If a horse eats a large quantity of this fern the toxins can cause a Vitamin B1 deficiency.
+Bracken fern is very common, as it can be found growing along roadsides, in fields, in light bushy areas, and even gardens.
+In the spring, 'fiddleheads' unfurl into triangular fronds.
+Bracken fern, dried and baled into hay, is still toxic.
+If a horse eats a large quantity of this fern, the toxins can cause a vitamin B1 deficiency.

 - weight loss